A new children's picture book about coping with grief after the death of a pet

 Key Points for Caregivers

-⋅ The story doesn't contradict or affirm beliefs about the afterlife and may be appropriate for both secular families and families of faith.
+⋅ The story doesn't affirm or contradict beliefs about the afterlife and may be appropriate for both secular families and families of faith.

-⋅ An author's note recommends two online resource hubs that can help you support children and teenagers coping with the death of a pet or another loved one.
+⋅ An author's note recommends two online resources that can help you support children and teenagers who are coping with the death of a pet or another loved one.

 Coming in July 2023.